 The teachers at William Harding School teach using ‘Quality First Teaching’ practices.
 All children in the class are taught by the teacher, they ensure effective differentiation and targets are personalised for each child.
 The teacher is responsible for tracking the children’s progress; this is monitored by the SENDCO.
 If a learner is identified as having SEND, we will provide support that is ‘additional to’ or ‘different from’ the differentiated approaches and learning arrangements normally provided as part of our ‘quality first teaching’ expectation for all of our children.
 The additional support, ‘intervention’, will be tailored to meet the pupil’s needs, and target the area of difficulty.
 This support may be provided in class, in another area of the school, on a 1:1 basis or in a small group.
 The ‘interventions’ may be run by a class teacher or trained teaching assistant.
 The support provided, and its impact in class, will be monitored closely and shared regularly with the child and their parents or carers.
 While the majority or learners with SEND will have their needs met by school, some may require an EHC (Education and Health Care) Plan.

 William Harding School Additionally Resourced Provision for Speech and Language Difficulties and Physical Disabilities (ARP)

-William Harding School has an Additionally Resourced Provision (ARP) for Speech and Language Difficulties and Physical Disabilities which has places for 20 children with EHCP/Statements of Special Educational Needs relating to specific speech and/or language difficulties or physical needs.
+William Harding School has an Additionally Resourced Provision (ARP) for Speech and Language Difficulties and Physical Disabilities which has places for 16 children with EHCP/Statements of Special Educational Needs relating to specific speech and/or language difficulties or physical needs.
 Pupils are taught in the mainstream classroom alongside their peers as well as also accessing specialist support outside of the classroom.

 Pupils with medical needs